fireboltplays2003/user-auth-api/README.md

-Thank you!
-Here's the **final updated `README.md`** including the programmers' names at the bottom:

----

 ## 📘 Task3: User Authentication System (Node.js + MySQL)

 A basic Node.js Express application that provides user **registration** and **login authentication** using a **MySQL database** and `bcrypt` for password hashing.